This guide about trapping moles is designed to teach you everything you need to know about removing moles from your lawn, garden or outdoor space.

 Before we dive right into trapping and prevention techniques, it's important to learn a few mole facts first.

-Although their are additional types, some of the most common "moles" you will encounter around your home are the:
+Although there are additional types, some of the most common "moles" you will encounter around your home are the:

 Eastern Mole - Also called the common mole, the eastern mole can be found throughout the eastern United States.

 Star-Nosed Mole - Found in eastern Canada and the northeastern United States, the star-nosed mole is easy to identify due to the 11 pairs of fleshy appendages around its nose.

 European Mole - Also known as the northern mole or the common mole, they are found throughout Great Britain and parts of Russia.